 When you want to post an idea that doesn't necessarily belong in a text doc or in a Campfire — but you do want others to see it, and for it to have a more permanent place to live — message board!
 It's a happy medium for those middle-of-the-road conversations.

 The Message Board doesn't aggregate conversations that happen elsewhere — it's only for messages and discussions posted here.

 To create a new message, enter the Message Board and click "+ New message."

-Once it’s on, when you go to post a new message, you’ll see a new option above the title to select a category.
+When you go to post a new message, you’ll see a new option above the title to select a category.
 It’ll look something like this:

 When your message is posted, the emoji will appear at the beginning of the title in both the index view and the message itself: